Amit-Yadav21/weather-app-group4/README.md

 ## Folder and file
 In this project create folder and files -
-- assets folder - In this folder, all images have filenames with extensions such as .png, .jpg, .svg, and .webp.
+- **assets folder** : In this folder, all images have filenames with extensions such as .png, .jpg, .svg, and .webp.
-- index.js file - In this file, JavaScript code is written for the hamburger icon, weather dummy data.
+- **index.js file** : In this file, JavaScript code is written for the hamburger icon, weather dummy data.
-- index.html file - In this file write all html code (navigation bar, Our Team, About Project, Login/Signup page, and Footer Section)
+- **index.html file** : In this file write all html code (navigation bar, Our Team, About Project, Login/Signup page, and Footer Section)
-- login-signup.css file - In this file, all CSS for the login/signup page is written.
+- **login-signup.css file** : In this file, all CSS for the login/signup page is written.
-- style.css file : In this file write all css code (navigation bar, Our Team, About Project, Login/Signup page, and Footer Section)
+- **style.css file** : In this file write all css code (navigation bar, Our Team, About Project, Login/Signup page, and Footer Section)

 ## Weather dummyData Features
 1. Current Weather Information: